Nurturing Talent

 IB Diploma subject brief Music SL and HL

-To prepare the students for exams, there will be regular hand ins to support the line of study for the individual student.
+To prepare the you for exams, there will be regular hand ins to prepare you to produce the assessment tasks.

 What is taught in IB Visual Arts?

-You will acquire knowledge of a variety of techniques and art forms, for example:
+Throughout the course, you will get to experiment with a variety of techniques and art forms, for example:

-Standard Level (SL) SL requires you to produce 4-7 art works for the exam and a comparative study.
+Standard Level (SL) requires you to produce 4-7 works for exhibition, a Proces Portfolio and a Comparative Study.

 IB subject brief Visual Arts SL

-Higher Level (HL) requires you to produce 8-11 art works for the exam and a comparative study.
+Higher Level (HL) requires you to produce 8-11 works for exhibition, a Proces Portfolio and a Comparative Study.

-Visual Arts is a good choice if you have a keen interest in arts and design, and are willing to practise different skills.
+Visual Arts is a good choice if you have a keen interest in arts and design, and are willing to experiment with different art-making forms.

 es@grenaa-gym.dk